mph-/lcapy/doc/netlists.rst

 - `replace_switches(t)` Replaces switches with a short-circuit or open-circuit circuit by considering whether the specified time `t` is at or after the switch activation time.
+See also `convert_IVP`.

    >>> cct = Circuit("""
    ...
 SW1 1 2 no